Existence of similar point configurations in thin subsets of $\Bbb R^d$: Introduction

-The purpose of this paper is to prove variants of these results for compact sets of Hausdorff dimension $<d$, sometimes referred to as {\it thin sets}.
-In this context, it is impossible to obtain conclusions nearly as sweeping as those in Theorem \ref{z06}.
-For one thing, in compact sets the distances are necessarily bounded by the diameter of the set.
-A more fundamental problem is that it is known, for instance, that there exist compact subsets of ${\Bbb R}^2$ of full Hausdorff dimension that do not contain vertices of any equilateral triangle (Falconer \cite{Falc80}).
-Nevertheless, we are able to prove that if the Hausdorff dimension of a compact set is sufficiently large, then given any $r>0$ there exist many pairs of point configurations consisting of $(k+1)$ points of this set that are similar up to a translation and scaling by $r$.
-We also give extensions from similarities to multi-similarities, where there exist configurations in the set $E$ similar to each other via multiple scaling parameters.
-Moreover, as in \cite{B86}, we obtain the existence of {\it exactly} similar configurations, i.e., all of whose vertices are in $E$, not just in a $\delta$-neighborhood of $E$.
+Bourgain also showed that if $k<d$ and the simplex is non-degenerate, i.e., of positive $k$-dimensional volume, then the conclusion in \cite{B86} holds for exact similarities ($\delta=0$): for $r$ sufficiently large, there exists $\{x^1,x^2, \dots, x^{k+1}\}\subset A$ similar to $\{ {\bf 0}, u^1, \dots, u^k\}$ via scaling $r$.
+The purpose of this paper is to prove variants of such exact similarity results for compact sets $E$ of Hausdorff dimension $\hd(E)<d$, sometimes referred to as {\it thin sets}.
+The statements necessarily need to be different in this context than for sets of positive upper Lebesgue density since, e.g., in a compact $E$ the distances between points are bounded above by $\diam(E)$.
+More fundamental restrictions are known: e.g., there exist compact subsets of ${\Bbb R}^2$ of full Hausdorff dimension that do not contain vertices of any equilateral triangle (Falconer \cite{Falc80}).
+Nevertheless, we are able to prove that if $\hd(E)$ is above a threshold, then given \emph{any} $r>0$ there exist many pairs (in fact, a set of positive measure in an appropriate sense) of $(k+1)$-point configurations which are similar via the scaling factor $r$ and whose vertices are, as in \cite{B86}, in $E$ itself and not just in a $\delta$-neighborhood of $E$.
+We also treat what we call \emph{multi-similarities}: multiple configurations in $E$ which are jointly similar to each other via multiple scaling factors.

 .125in